Zacharyat19/TensorFlow-Image-Classification/README.md

 # TenorFlow-Image-Classifiation
-An image classifier built using the TensorFlow and the Keras API.
+An image classifier built using TensorFlow and the Keras API.